lsst-sqre/sqr-073/index.rst

 ------------------

 The original plan had been to store quota information in the database and provide an API and eventually a UI for updating it.
-However, that adds a lot of complexity and additional design for not a lot of expected benefit, at least for now.
+However, that adds complexity and additional design for not much expected benefit, at least for now.
 Storing it in the configuration makes it harder to update quickly and makes updates more intrusive, but it's not obvious how frequently we will be updating quota grants.
 Using configuration is much simpler to implement, and we can always switch to a database later.